 For would-be perpetrators who don’t want to produce ransomware variants or carry out the attacks themselves, the dark web offers plenty of help for hire.
-So the business model is complete – a plethora of products that’s adaptable to changing scenarios with affordable, with full service 24x7 support.
+So the business model is complete – a plethora of products that are adaptable to changing scenarios with affordable, full-service 24x7 support.
 Barring its illegal status, ransomware-as-a-service (RaaS) would be a practically perfect business model.
-For criminals who don’t mind the illegalities, it's a money making machine.
+For criminals who don’t mind the illegalities, it's a money-making machine.

 The Expanding Landscape of Ransomware

 Ransomware in 2020 is building off its strong year in 2019.
 In the first quarter of 2019, ransomware attacks rose 118% over the prior year, according to a McAfee report.
 And even though the overall count of attacks by Q3 of 2019 was slightly less than in 2018, ransomware strikes against cities, schools, hospitals, and public organizations rose significantly.
 That trend continues into 2020.

 Online Shopping Presents Variety of Offers for Ill-Intentioned RaaS Buyers

 Thanks to the great success threat actors are having, more ransomware groups are emerging.
 Would-be users have a wide selection of ransomware packages for sale on the dark web’s black market.
 It’s a lot like buying software the regular way, complete with add-ons, support, and payment plans, except the purchase is for a criminal product for criminal purposes.

 One such package is called Ranion, with monthly and yearly payment subscriptions.
 One of their ads looks like this:

 Figure 1: Ranion ransomware ad on the dark web*